KittyGiraudel/site/_posts/2020-11-30-from-jekyll-to-11ty.md

 - I find the handling of global variables confusing at best.
 In Jekyll, I knew the difference between variables on the `include`, `page` or `site` objects.
 Here everything sort of blends together in an opaque way.
 - I personally like YAML over JSON, and it was a little disappointing [not being able to maintain my data files in YAML by default](https://www.11ty.dev/docs/data-custom/#yaml).
 Not a huge deal, but I find authoring JSON tedious compared to YAML.
 - There is a lot of documentation, and the maintainers clearly care a lot about it—yet it did feel like there were some glaring caps somewhat.
-For instance, it was unclear to me how to issue a production build or how to [maintain dynamic permalings over a collection](#posts-permalinks)—both of which I’d consider pretty basic things.
+For instance, it was unclear to me how to issue a production build or how to [maintain dynamic permalinks over a collection](#posts-permalinks)—both of which I’d consider pretty basic things.

 That being said, I am overall pleased with the migration and the tool as a whole.
 Interesting thing to point out is that the compilation didn’t get much faster for me: both systems take about 2 seconds to compile hundreds of pages.